-Figure 2 summarizes the scenarios described in Propositions 3 and 4.4 A key insight is that whether AI progress makes innovation harder or easier need not induce a monotonic change in the R&D labor share.
-When the equilibrium stock of refined knowledge is very low, faster AI growth raises this stock and facilitates innovation; yet because the increase in research productivity exceeds the increase in the AI growth rate, the marginal value of R&D labor can be lower than that of labor in the production of final goods, reducing the R&D labor share.
-Outside this region, once the equilibrium stock of refined knowledge is sufficiently
+Figure 4: Effects of AI Technological Progress on R&D Performance over Different Ranges of $x^$ labor share.
+When refined knowledge is very low, faster AI growth raises it and facilitates innovation.
+Yet because research productivity increases by more than the AI growth rate, the marginal returns to R&D labor can fall below those to labor in final-goods production, reducing the R&D labor share.
+Outside this region, once refined knowledge is sufficiently high, allocating a higher fraction of labor to R&D becomes more profitable, regardless of whether AI makes innovation harder or easier.